 In the case of repeated soldering, the accumulated soldering time must be within the range shown above.

 [Standard Conditions for Reflow Soldering]

-In order to prevent mechanical damage to the components, preheating is required for both the components and the PCB.
-Preheating conditions are shown in table 1.
 It is required to keep the temperature differential between the solder and the components surface (ΔT) as small as possible.